shivalihalabe/perfect-match-2020/README.md

 with options:
 -mongo - start the mongo server
--backend boolean - start the backend server.
-If boolean is true, npm i
+-backend boolean - start the backend server; if boolean is true, npm i
--frontend boolean - start the frontend server.
-If boolean is true, npm i
+-frontend boolean - start the frontend server; if boolean is true, npm i

 example: ./bootscript.sh -mongo -backend false -frontend true